-As for the US, the Bureau of Consular Affairs of the U.S. Department of State, they have put up a level 2, exercise increased caution, advisory to Hong Kong on 20 February 2020.
+As for the US, the Bureau of Consular Affairs of the U.S. Department of State has raised its alert level to level 2 and advised its employees and residents to exercise increased caution in an advisory to Hong Kong on 20 February 2020.

-With more than 150 confirmed infections in Hong Kong as of 17 March 2020, a travel warning has been raised to the entire country of Italy as it is reportedly on lockdown, as of the 9th of March, as well as a few parts of France, Germany, Spain, and Japan.
-There is also the issuance of a ‘Red Outbound Travel Alert’ that shall be imposed on the UK, Ireland, and the US.
+With more than 150 confirmed infections in Hong Kong as of 17 March 2020, a travel warning has been raised to the entire country of Italy as well as a few parts of France, Germany, Spain, and Japan.
+There is also the issuance of a “Red Outbound Travel Alert” that shall be imposed on the UK, Ireland, and the US.

 Stay updated with Hong Kong's happenings:

 Local News: South China Morning Post’s Facebook page

 Tourism website: Singapore Tourism Board

 Unlike other European countries, the approach of the United Kingdom to COVID-19 pandemic is a bit different.
 While the cases there have now reached the 3,000-people mark, the government of the UK has still not declared a nationwide lockdown.
 However, the prime minister of the country, Boris Johnson, has already ordered public places to close down last March 20.